-A World Class Training Facility to meet the needs of the Defence College of Logistics and Personnel Administration and bring the facilities into the 21st Century.
-The college will enable the MOD to train personnel more efficiently and effectively so that they can provide the best possible support for military operations.
-Moving the three services’ training to one site also allows savings through economies of scale, shared resources and technology, enabling the military personnel from the three services to learn from each other.
+A World-Class Training Facility designed to meet the needs of the Defence College of Logistics and Personnel Administration, and bring the facilities into the 21st Century.
+The college will enable the MOD to train personnel more efficiently and effectively, so that they can provide the best possible support for military operations.
+Moving the three services’ training to one site also allows savings through economies of scale, shared resources and technology, and enables the military personnel from the three services to learn from each other.

-The aim of the New Training College was to create an uplifting and well-ordered building forming a 21st century place of learning, within a secure and inspirational facility for individual and collaborative thinking and teaching, whilst respecting both the heritage and the environment and a benchmark for future Defence projects.
+The aim of the New Training College was to create an uplifting and well-ordered building and form a 21st century place of learning, within a secure and inspirational facility.
+The design was intended to facilitate individual and collaborative thinking and teaching, whilst respecting both the heritage and the environment, and provide a benchmark for future Defence projects.

 The main building design provides flexible teaching & learning spaces, lecture theatre, administrative offices, communal and café facilities set around a 3 storey atrium and internal connection street.
-A sustainable, pragmatic and economical solution which delivers an innovative and inspirational facility to the MoD.
+This is a sustainable, pragmatic and economical solution which delivers an innovative and inspirational facility to the MoD.

 “We worked closely with HLM Architects as they led the Design from the start, throughout the process their role was vital to achieving our ambitious vision and delivering a design which captures the ethos of Worthy Down.
 HLM successfully managed the design team as they carried out consultations with multi layered stakeholders to ensure a personal and dedicated representation.
 Additionally, they ran a number of interactive workshops to help overcome resistance by encouraging discussion to form the design.
 Whilst HLM demonstrated their commitment and understanding of the construction and design process from day one, their pragmatic ability to explore design ideas that meet, or in some cases challenged, programme and costs has led to the delivery of a 21st Century facility which benchmarks future Defence training projects.”